Last modified: June 06, 2026

 This article is written in: 🇺🇸

-A network interface serves as the point of interconnection between a device and a network.
+A network interface is the point where a computer connects to a network.

 +--------------------------------------------------------+